polyfy/polylith/readme.md

 ## Parameters

-There are a few parameters that are added to simplify the work with the Polylith codebase itself and is therefore not documented by the `help` command.
+There are a few parameters that are added to simplify the work with the Polylith codebase itself, which is the reason they are not included when executing the `help` command.
 What they have in common is that they are all used to control the output of the different `poly` commands.

+### compact

+The output from the `libs` and `deps` commands can output a more compact format if we set `"libs"` and/or `"deps"` for the key `:compact-views` in `workspace.edn`.
+Another way is to pass in `:compact`:

+- `poly libs :compact`
+- `poly deps :compact`

 ### fake-sha